The curious and lonely tale of ‘Seattle’s only Trump voter’ comes to an end

 Seattle’s Only Trump Voter™ is of course not a real trademarked phrase, nor is it numerically true.
 In reality more than 32,000 Seattleites also cast votes for Donald Trump back at the start of it all, in 2016.

-But they were so dwarfed by the 92 percent of city voters who didn’t, and Steward was so open and gregarious about his ardor for Trump, that by default he became a sort of spokesman for the hidden Trumpies among us.
+But they were so dwarfed by the 92% of city voters who didn’t, and Steward was so open and gregarious about his ardor for Trump, that by default he became a sort of spokesman for the hidden Trumpies among us.
 A peculiarity, as if he were on display down at Ye Olde Curiosity Shoppe.

 “I knew if I spoke out for Trump from within Seattle, I would have the spotlight on me,” Steward told me this past week.
 “And I sure did.”